daphnesmit/daphnesmit/README.md

 <br/>

 👩🏼‍💻 **Repositories I created or contributed to**
+- 💎 I made a starter for creating a React Typescript package with Eslint, React Testing Library and Rollup.
+See [react-typescript-package-boilerplate](https://github.com/daphnesmit/react-typescript-package-boilerplate)
+- 💎 I made a starter for a Koa, GraphQl and Typescript server.
+See [koa-typescript-graphql-starter](https://github.com/daphnesmit/koa-typescript-graphql-starter)
 - 🌳 I made a pkg to walk a React tree and await promises which will hopefully be solved by Suspense [with-next-promise-tree-walker](https://github.com/daphnesmit/with-next-promise-tree-walker)
 - 🌳 I published a pkg to walk a React tree and await all Apollo's useQuery fetchers [with-next-apollo-tree-walker](https://github.com/daphnesmit/with-next-apollo-tree-walker)
 - 💻 I made a utility library for utils I often use [essential-ts-utils](https://github.com/daphnesmit/essential-ts-utils)